 Become a sought-after media practitioner with the creative, technical and conceptual skills to span a variety of communications and media industries.

-The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as second among all universities in New South Wales and the ACT for Communications.
+The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in Australia for Communications.